 Please activate your OpenAthens account as soon as possible and remember your password.
 Keep the email for future reference as it contains important information.
 You may reset your password via "OpenAthens for the NHS" (see also under Links & Files below) and choose the "Forgotten your password?" link to reset it.
 If you did not activate your OpenAthens account in time, please contact us.

-One of the NHS OpenAthens resources you need to use is called e-Learning for Healthcare (e-LfH) which provides access to an online learning environment.
+One of the digital resources that you need to use is called e-Learning for Healthcare -- it provides access to an online learning courses.

-Please also note: the first time you access e-LfH you will need to complete registration (use either the "Register" button or the "Proceed to next step" button on screenshots below, as appropriate).
-This will link your details to your OpenAthens ID (when you are registering, please change the field with "oa-FirstName" to your first name.
+Please note: the first time you access e-LfH you will need to register (use the "Register" button or the "Proceed to next step" button as appropriate - see the screenshots below).
+This will link your details to your OpenAthens account (please change the field with "oa-FirstName" to your first name).

-Enter yourself under the relevant categories, for example:
+Choose the categories relevant to you, for example:

 - NHS England - Southern

 - Occupational therapy or Physiotherapy or Physician Associate student

 - Primary speciality: "Not applicable"

 - Brunel University Higher Education institution